2015–16 Premier League: Reactions

 The unlikely nature of Leicester's title led to a flood of coverage from across the globe.
-Prime Minister David Cameron tweeted his congratulations, saying it was "An extraordinary, thoroughly deserved, Premier League title."
+Prime Minister David Cameron tweeted his congratulations, saying it was "An extraordinary, thoroughly deserved, Premier League title".
 Congratulations were also sent by the Italian Prime Minister Matteo Renzi, who praised his compatriot Ranieri.

-Premier League chief executive Richard Scudamore described it as "biggest story we've ever had" in English football.
-Former Leicester manager Martin O'Neill described it as the "greatest achievement of this century".
+Premier League chief executive Richard Scudamore called it "probably the biggest sporting story ever".
+Former Leicester manager Martin O'Neill described it as the "greatest achievement, obviously, of this century".
 Gary Lineker, the former Leicester striker who led a consortium that saved the club from administration in 2002, had said he would host the BBC football show Match of the Day in his underwear if Leicester won the title.
 After they won the title, he did indeed present the show clad only in boxer shorts.
 (Note: A promise which he later kept.)
 He said: "There were no odds that I would have taken at the start of the season.
 No odds.
 You could have given me 10 million to one and I'd have said 'Nah, it's a waste of a quid'".
-José Mourinho, manager of 2015 champions Chelsea and Ranieri's replacement at the same team eleven years earlier, sent his congratulations, saying, "I lost my title to Claudio Ranieri and it is with incredible emotion that I live this magic moment in his career."

-Ranieri said after winning his first title at the age of 64 that he would not have appreciated it as a young man: "Now I am an old man I can feel it much better."
+José Mourinho, manager of 2015 champions Chelsea and Ranieri's replacement at the same team eleven years earlier, sent his congratulations, saying: "I lost my title to Claudio Ranieri and it is with incredible emotion that I live this magic moment in his career."
+Ranieri said, after winning his first title at the age of 64, that he would not have appreciated it as a young man: "Now I am an old man I can feel it much better."

-The long odds bookmakers had given Leicester at the start of the season led to them incurring losses of up to £25 million, with one punter winning over £100,000, having wagered £20 at the original 5,000–1 odds; the largest payout was £200,000 to an anonymous bettor who wagered £100 on the team in October when the odds had gone down to 2,000–1.
+The long odds that bookmakers had given at the start of the season on victory for Leicester led to them incurring losses of up to £25 million, with one punter winning over £100,000, having wagered £20 at the original 5,000–1 odds; the largest payout was £200,000 to an anonymous bettor who wagered £100 on the team in October when the odds had gone down to 2,000–1.

 Superstitious claims of phenomena helping Leicester win the league include the club's Thai owners engaging Buddhist monks to bless the players, and the reburial of King Richard III in the city's cathedral in March 2015.